Causes and Treatments of Atrial Fibrillation With RVR

 The diagnosis of Atrial Fibrillation with RVR typically involves a series of tests to accurately identify and evaluate the condition.

-• Electrocardiogram (ECG): This non-invasive test records the heart's electrical activity, helping detect irregular rhythms like Atrial Fibrillation with RVR.
+• electrocardiogram (ECG): This non-invasive test records the heart's electrical activity, helping detect irregular rhythms like Atrial Fibrillation with RVR.

 • Holter monitor: A portable device worn by the patient to monitor heart rhythms continuously over 24-48 hours, aiding in the detection of intermittent arrhythmias.

-• Echocardiogram: This imaging test uses sound waves to create a detailed picture of the heart's structure and function, helping identify any underlying abnormalities associated with Atrial Fibrillation with RVR.
+• echocardiogram: This imaging test uses sound waves to create a detailed picture of the heart's structure and function, helping identify any underlying abnormalities associated with Atrial Fibrillation with RVR.

 • Blood tests: These tests can assess thyroid function, electrolyte levels, and other biomarkers that may contribute to the development of atrial fibrillation with RVR.